nhsconnect/gpconnect-demonstrator/README.md

 ### Installation

-Create the database locally by running the scripts found at idcr-poc/esb/src/main/sql/: poc_patient_tables.sql poc_site_table.sql
+Create the database locally by running the scripts found at idcr-poc/esb/src/main/sql/:
+poc_patient_tables.sql
+poc_site_table.sql

-Install nodejs so we can use its package manager: https://nodejs.org/download/
+Install node js to use its package manager:
+https://nodejs.org/download/

 Install grunt, the javascript task runner.
 You may need to be root user: